 "The Muntz" (1 tube)

-An AM transmitter using only one tube?
-Yes, and a very commonly available one
+using only one tube?
+Yes, and a very commonly available one at that.
+This

-at that.
-This circuit is a bare-bones transmitter that, with a 10-foot (3 meter)
+circuit is a bare-bones transmitter that, with a 10-foot (3 meter) run

 The classic 6BE6 tube (and its 12 volt variant the 12BE6) was extremely common throughout the vacuum tube's latter "glory days".
 It was based on the earlier octal 6SA7/12SA7, which was functionally equivalent.
 Its purpose in life was to be the local oscillator and mixer in AM radios, and a kazillion of them were made to fill that purpose.
 But that's not all it can do!
 With only a few external parts and suitable power supplies, it forms a complete stand-alone AM transmitter!

 of a common one-tube transmitter using a 12BE6 pentagrid converter (a.k.a.

 heptode).
 This marvel of engineering is at the same time an oscillator,